CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Can You Wear Your Own Delivery Gown During Childbirth?

-Wearing your own outfit—one that you’ve picked out, cleaned and packed yourself—has the potential to make you feel more at home.
+Wearing your own outfit—one you’ve picked out, cleaned and packed yourself—can make you feel more at home.
 And, as Mancini points out, wearing something other than what the hospital provides all its patients can shift your mindset around childbirth.
-“Some OBs treat pregnancy like an illness or condition, when really it’s a natural, beautiful event, and having your own gown makes you feel a little more in control of your situation,” she says.
+“Some OBs treat pregnancy like an illness or condition when really it’s a natural, beautiful event, and having your own gown makes you feel a little more in control of your situation,” she says.
 If wearing your own labor and delivery gown can help you feel more empowered and relaxed, lean into that!

-The only exception, Sun warns, is if you have a c-section—whether it’s scheduled or emergent.
+The only exception, Sun warns, is if you have a C-section—whether it’s scheduled or emergency.
 “Moms who have cesareans need to wear gowns provided by the hospital,” she says.
 “This is to avoid the clean, sterile operating room from becoming exposed to ‘unclean’ objects from the outside.”

 What to Look for in a Labor and Delivery Gown

 • Comfortable fabrics.
-Hospital gowns usually aren’t “buttery soft” because they need to be durable enough to last through countless washes—but the same isn’t true of labor and delivery gowns you can purchase.
-Look for gowns made of breathable, ultra soft and stretchy materials (cotton or jersey fabrics are good choices) that will feel nice on your body, whether you’re contracting in bed, rocking from side to side on a birthing ball or straddling a peanut ball.
+Our survey shows that comfort was the number one factor moms-to-be looked for in a birthing gown; 82 percent of respondents told us so.
+While hospital gowns usually aren’t “buttery soft” because they need to be durable enough to last through countless washes—the same isn’t true of labor and delivery gowns you can purchase.
+As per our survey, 63 percent of moms said they opted for softness and 48 percent wanted breathable fabric.
+If you’re also looking for these qualities, cotton or jersey are good fabric choices.
+This way, you know that they’ll feel nice on your body, whether you’re contracting in bed, rocking from side to side on a birthing ball or straddling a peanut ball.

 • Easy openings.
 Classic hospital gowns have a full coverage front and open in the back for unimpeded epidural placement.
 There are also snaps that line the shoulders and sleeves that can be opened for IV access or in the event your doctor wants to check your breathing and heartbeat with their stethoscope.
-If you’re on the hunt for your own labor and delivery gown, and can find options that also open in the front for fetal monitoring, skin-to-skin contact and your first few nursing sessions—if that’s your preferred feeding journey.
+If you’re shopping for your own labor and delivery gown, you can find options that also open in the front for fetal monitoring, skin-to-skin contact and your first few nursing sessions—if that’s your preferred feeding journey.
+According to our survey, 41 percent of moms opted for birthing gowns that ensured coverage, while 44 percent considered styles that open at the chest and 26 percent wanted a design that opened at the belly.

 • Price.
 This is the kind of product where it’s probably wise to err on the side of less expensive options.
-As Mancini advises her clients, “You don’t want to spend too much money on something that will inevitably be covered in blood and fluids!”
+In fact, 41 percent of survey respondents said price is among their top considerations when buying a birthing gown.
+Mancini advises her clients, “You don’t want to spend too much money on something that will inevitably be covered in blood and fluids!”

 Sources

-Paulina Sun is a labor and delivery nurse and content creator from New Jersey.
-She serves her audience with educational and entertaining content on social media.
-By mixing her nursing expertise and knack for social media, she’s organically built a loyal audience of nurses, moms and everyday women.
-You can find her on Instagram and Tiktok via @thenursepaulina.
+Paulina Sun is a labor and delivery nurse and content creator from New Jersey who serves her audience with educational and entertaining content on social media.
+You can find her on Instagram and TikTok via @thenursepaulina.

-Angela Mancini, LPC, ACS and CD (DONA), is a New Jersey mom of three who has a passion for helping other mamas.
-After the birth of her daughter in 2020, she suffered from postpartum anxiety and depression, and she used this experience to motivate her in helping other moms who were suffering in silence.
-She opened La Luna Counseling and Wellness soon after, and it has become a safe haven for moms to come and talk about how they’re truly feeling after being parents.
+Angela Mancini, LPC, ACS and CD (DONA), is a New Jersey mom of three and founder of La Luna Counseling and Wellness.
 She is trained in prenatal yoga, placenta encapsulation and is also a certified childbirth educator.

 save article